Introduction

 The author

-Australian Ecological Restoration History is an independent website solely managed and edited by Peter Ardill.
+Australian Ecological Restoration History is an independent website solely managed and edited by Peter Ardill BA LLB (Uni.
+Syd.)
+MA (UNE).
 Peter developed an interest in contributing to the history of Australian environmental repair after viewing the historically significant Broken Hill regeneration area during a 2016 holiday in western New South Wales.
-The dearth of accurate information available about the regeneration area and how it actually came into being provoked an interest in learning more about its origins, the people who made it happen, and their environmental ideals.
-Disclosure: Peter is a member of the Australian Association of Bush Regenerators (AABR) and the Society for Ecological Restoration Australasia (SERA).
+The dearth of accurate information available about the regeneration area and how it actually came into being provoked an interest in learning more about its origins, the people who made it happen and their environmental ideals.
+Peter is a member of the Australian Association of Bush Regenerators (AABR) and the Society for Ecological Restoration Australasia (SERA).

 ………